Mharbulous/Paginator/docs/stories/story-1.1.md

 ## Tasks / Subtasks

 - [x] Task 1 (AC: 1, 2) Create the basic structure for paginator.css
-  - [x] Define CSS variables for page dimensions and margins
+  - [x] Define CSS variables for page dimensions and page-insets
   - [x] Implement styles for the main `.paginator` container
   - [x] Create styles for the `.pgntr-page-card` that simulate 8.5x11 inch paper
-  - [x] Ensure page cards have configurable margins using CSS variables
+  - [x] Ensure page cards have configurable page-insets using CSS variables

 - [x] Task 2 (AC: 3, 4, 5) Implement the three-layer architecture
   - [x] Create CSS for the `.pgntr-paper-layer` for visual page representation